ADA-Greenlight/ADA-Greenlight.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="110%" height="500" allowfullscreen="true" src="assets/img/matching_prop_all_beforematching.html"></iframe>

+The figure above shows the propensity score distribution before matching.
+Below, the two matching methods are applied and the results on the distributions for treatment and control groups can be observed.
+When no threshold is applied, the control group distribution decreased slightly, as was observed with the $L_{\infty}$ norm matching.
+When the 0.99 similarity threshold is applied, the distributions match very closely, as expected.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="110%" height="500" allowfullscreen="true" src="assets/img/matching_prop_all_aftermatching.html"></iframe>

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="110%" height="500" allowfullscreen="true" src="assets/img/matching_prop_all_aftermatching_threshold.html"></iframe>